 (BFM Bourse) – After declining between 2013 and 2016, daily currency trading volume has accelerated over the past three years, rising from $5.1 billion to $6.6 billion per day.
 While the dollar retains its status as the reference currency, the share of trade carried out in euros increased slightly over the period.

-This had, for the first time in twenty years, recorded a 6% drop in currency trading volumes between 2013 and 2016.
+This had, for the first time in twenty years, recorded a 6% drop in exchange volumes on currencies between 2013 and 2016.
 The rebound observed over the last three years is explained by the numerous news (Brexit , Trump’s election, concerns about the euro zone economy, crisis in certain emerging currencies, etc.) which led to renewed volatility in currencies.
 Since 2009, these trading volumes have more than quintupled.
-And over the last three years, this dizzying growth has mainly been driven by transactions in derivatives, with activity developing even faster in transactions on foreign exchange swaps (+34%) than in cash transactions. (+20%).
+And over the past three years, this dizzying growth has mainly been driven by transactions in derivatives, with activity developing even faster in transactions on foreign exchange swaps (+34%) than in cash transactions. (+20%).